 As a young girl, I grew up in a neighborhood that was primarily boys.
 So, I played football, kickball, basketball and baseball with the guys.
 Throughout high school and college, I always felt comfortable around guys.
 They were like big brothers to me.
 I remember one incident when I was going on a date in college.
 The guy came and picked me up from my dorm.
-As we were driving off-campus, my “brothers” surrounded the car and made sure that my date knew that I was to return to campus in the same condition that I left it.
+As we drove off-campus, my “brothers” surrounded the car to make sure that my date knew that I was to return to campus in the same condition that I left it.
 I remember feeling cared for and protected by their actions.
-As a result, I continued to foster and build these friendships until I met my husband.
+As a result, I continued to foster and build these relationships with opposite-sex friends – until I met my husband and got married.

-I saw nothing wrong with having opposite-sex friendships after marriage because to me they were purely platonic.
+I saw nothing wrong with having opposite-sex friendships after getting married.
+To me, they were purely platonic.
 However, my husband had concerns.
 After a discussion with him, I took a closer look at my past interactions with my opposite-sex friends—even the ones that I felt were like “brothers” to me.

 Questions to Ask

 I had to ask myself some questions about the state of these relationships and how they impacted my marriage.
 I found questions from Dr. Todd Linaman, therapist and executive coach, that I chose to ask myself.

 - Is my spouse aware of the closeness of this relationship?